nusenu/ContactInfo-Information-Sharing-Specification/README.md

 * uri-rsa
 * dns-rsa

-Tools performing proof checks SHOULD re-verify the availability of the proof at least every 6 months.
+Tools performing proof checks SHOULD re-verify the proof at least every 6 months.

 #### uri-familyid-ed25519

 The "uri-familyid-25519" proof method uses the well-known "tor-relay" URI [/.well-known/tor-relay/ed25519-family-id.txt](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md?ref_type=heads&plain=0#well-knowntor-relayed25519-family-idtxt) to publish the public family ID on a fixed location on the domain given in the `url` field for verification.
-The public family ID written to a file ending with ".public_family_id" as a result of the "tor --keygen-family filename" command.
+The public family ID is written to a file ending with `.public_family_id` as a result of the `tor --keygen-family filename` command when generating the happy family key.
-The public family ID is always a 43 characters long case sensitive string.
+The public family ID is a 43 characters long case sensitive string.

 Example: If the `url` points to "https://example.com", the verification process fetches the ed25519 public family ID from: